 Christina Hall – Executive Director of OC Food Access Coalition

-Dwight Detter – Executive Director of Slow Money SoCal
+Dwight Detter – Executive Director, Slow Money SoCal

-Sara E. Johnson – Director of the Urban Agriculture Community-based Research Experience (U-ACRE) program at California State University Fullerton
+Sara E. Johnson – Director of the Urban Agriculture Community-based Research Experience (U-ACRE) program at Cal State Fullerton

 November 11 (Day 2): Future Farm Field Trip